 By Mohammed Abbas and Alexander Dziadosz

-RAS LANUF, Libya (Reuters) - Muammar Gaddafi's forces launched a fresh bombardment of the eastern Libyan oil town of Ras Lanuf on Thursday, rebels and witnesses said.
+RAS LANUF, Libya (Reuters) - Muammar Gaddafi's forces launched an intense bombardment around the eastern Libyan oil towns of Ras Lanuf, Es Sider and Brega Thursday in a front line assault involving warplanes, tanks and ships.

-Bombs or missiles landed a few km (miles) from Ras Lanuf oil refinery and close to a building of the Libyan Emirates Oil Refinery Company building, a Reuters witness said.
+Bombs or missiles landed a few km (miles) from Ras Lanuf oil refinery and close to a building of the Libyan Emirates Oil Refinery Company building near the front line in the east where rebels and government forces are fighting.

 "One bomb landed on a civilian house in Ras Lanuf," rebel fighter Izeddine Sheikhy told Reuters.
 He said the bombardment seemed to have come from the direction of the sea.